core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 Then, the server sends an OSCORE response to the client, protected with CTX\_NEW.
 In particular, the response has the 'd' flag bit set to 1 and specifies N2 as 'nonce'.
 Consistently with {{sec-updated-response-protection}}, the server includes its Sender Sequence Number as Partial IV in the response.
 After that, the server deletes CTX\_1.

-Upon receiving the OSCORE response, the client retrieves the value N2 from the 'nonce' field of the response, and the value X2 from the 'x' byte of the OSCORE Option.
+Upon receiving the OSCORE response, the client retrieves the value N2 from the 'nonce' field of the OSCORE Option, and the value X2 from the 'x' byte of the OSCORE Option.
 Since the client has received a response to an OSCORE request that it made with the 'd' flag bit set to 1, the client provides the updateCtx() function with the input N = Comb(N1, N2), X = Comb(X1, X2), and CTX\_OLD, in order to derive CTX\_NEW.
 Finally, the client verifies the response by using CTX\_NEW and deletes CTX\_OLD.

 From then on, the two peers can protect their message exchanges by using CTX\_NEW.
 As soon as the server successfully verifies an incoming message protected with CTX\_NEW, the server deletes CTX\_OLD.